Fanthall/Fanthall/README.md

 ### Hi there 👋 I am Sezer
 ✨ I'm living in Eskişehir, Turkey.
 I graduated departman of Computer Engineer from Eskişehir Osmangazi University.

-- 🔭 I’m currently working on React-Native
+- 🔭 I’m currently working on React-Native and React.js

 - 📫 How to reach me: